CrackberryPi/hardware/README.md

 Low:
  Controller chip is selected.
 Communications with host is possible.
 High:
  Controller chip is not selected.
-Ho st interface signals are ignored by the controller.
+Host interface signals are ignored by the controller.
 ```

 ### Keyboard